Nguyễn Phương Khánh: Media and environmental activism

-Phương Khánh officially returned to Vietnam a week after winning the Miss Earth 2018 pageant with a grand welcome by her family, friends, and supporters at the Tan Son Nhat International Airport on November 11, 2018.
+Phương Khánh returned to Vietnam a week after winning Miss Earth 2018 and received a grand welcome by her family, friends, and supporters at the Tan Son Nhat International Airport.
 She was presented at a press conference held at the White Palace Convention Center in Ho Chi Minh City on November 12, 2018.

 She visited her former school and presented gifts to disadvantaged people in her hometown in Bến Tre Province on November 16, 2018.
-A welcome and gratitude party in Ho Chi Minh City was held on December 11, 2018 to celebrate her feat in Miss Earth which was attended by Miss Earth 2017 Karen Ibasco and Miss Earth Air 2016 Michelle Gómez from Colombia.
+A welcome and gratitude party in Ho Chi Minh City was held on December 11, 2018, to celebrate her win, which was attended by Miss Earth 2017 Karen Ibasco and Miss Earth Air 2016 Michelle Gómez from Colombia.

-She became the cover of Harper's Bazaar women's fashion magazine in its December 2018 Vietnam edition and was featured with an interview about her life and success in the Miss Earth pageant.
+She appeared on the cover of Harper's Bazaar magazine in its December 2018 Vietnam edition, and was interviewed about her life and success in the Miss Earth pageant.

-In January 2019, she received the Inspirational Journey Award in the annual WeChoice Awards in Vietnam for her achievement in Miss Earth pageant and contributions to the community from various garbage collection campaigns in the river and campaigns to gradually change living habits to have a great significance in protecting the environment.
+In January 2019, she received the Inspirational Journey Award at the annual WeChoice Awards in Vietnam for her achievement in Miss Earth pageant and contributions to the community from various river garbage collection campaigns, and campaigns for gradually changing living habits to protect the environment.

-Phương Khánh led a Trash Challenge on March 22, 2019, by cleaning the garbage below Saigon Bridge crossing the Saigon River, with Korean singer Han Sara and Vietnamese pop group Uni5.
+Phương Khánh led a trashtChallenge on March 22, 2019, by cleaning the garbage below the Saigon Bridge on the Saigon River, with Korean singer Han Sara and Vietnamese pop group Uni5.

 She was designated as the Ambassador of the Earth Hour 2019 in March 2019 to promote the event and to implement several environmental protection activities.
 As ambassador, Phuong Khanh urged everyone to voluntarily turn off unnecessary lights and equipment for an hour, contributing to spreading the message "Save Energy, Save Earth - Energy saving, Earth protection".